 Continued reflection of our teaching content and influence has ensured changes to what we teach and, how we ensure pupils have a broad understanding of the positive contributions black, Asian and minority ethnic people have made to the UK and world

-All welcome to attend the zoom meeting regarding discussions on BLM and ideas development to benchark our progress.
+All welcome to attend the Zoom meeting regarding discussions on BLM and ideas development to benchmark our progress.

 - We have taken part in HfL and HCC online forums.

 - We are asking everyone on our community to share and discuss any racist experiences that we need to ensure don't happen again and, to heal through discussion and action.